-Bicyclists in Gwinnett County, Georgia, have a tough time staying safe and out of harm’s way.
+Bicyclists have a tough time staying safe and out of harm’s way even when they are following all the rules of the road and paying careful attention to the drivers around them.
 Texting and driving, speeding, drunk driving, and failing to yield the right of way are all bad driver habits that endanger vulnerable bicyclists.
 One bicyclist has died in Gwinnett County every year since 2013.
-If you or a loved one was recently injured in a bicycle accident, call the Gwinnett County bicycle accident lawyers at Dermer Appel Ruder.
+If you or a loved one was recently injured in a bicycle accident, call the Georgia bicycle accident lawyers at Dermer Appel Ruder.
 We can help you understand your rights and seek compensation for your damages.

-Unfortunately, Georgia is number 22 on the list of the deadliest states for bicyclists, with 1.7 deaths per million residents annually (an average death toll of 16 people per year).
-In 2015 (the most recent year data is available), 23 bicyclists died in Georgia.
+Unfortunately, Georgia is number 22 on the list of the deadliest states for bicyclists, with 1.7 deaths per million residents annually (an average of 16 fatalities per year).
+In 2015 (the most recent year data is available), 23 bicyclists died in Georgia including victims from Peachtree Corners, Dunwoody, Alpharetta, Duluth, Johns Creek & Roswell just to name a few.
 This was a 21% increase from the year before.
 Most bicycle accidents in the state happen in the evenings, on weekends, and in urban areas with high traffic.
 Victims in Georgia bike accidents are mostly male.

 Most bicycle accidents happen when motor vehicle drivers aren’t paying enough attention to the road.
 Distracted driving can take a driver’s attention away from the road enough to miss a nearby or crossing bicyclist.
 Motorists ignoring the right of way rules and following dangerously close to bicycles can also cause wrecks.
 The following are some of the most common types of bicycle accidents: